jstz-dev/jstz/docs/quick_start.md

 1. At the top right of the page, use the radio button to enable **Developer mode**.

-1. Click **Load unpacked**, unpack the signer.zip and select the unpacked content folder or, if built maunally, select the  `apps/signer/dist/` folder of the `dev-wallet` repository, and then click **Select** to install the extension from the built files.
+1. Click **Load unpacked**, unpack the signer.zip and select the unpacked content folder or, if built manually, select the `apps/signer/dist/` folder of the `dev-wallet` repository, and then click **Select** to install the extension from the built files.

    The Jstz dev wallet appears in the list of extensions in the browser.

-1. Create an account in the dev wallet by clicking the extension icon and then clicking **Generate account**.
+1. Create an account in the dev wallet by clicking the extension icon and then clicking **Create Wallet**.

 1. In the **Network** drop-down list, select `http://localhost:8933`, which is the address of the local sandbox.